Robert Picardo: Star Trek

 From 1995 to 2001, he played the role of the Emergency Medical Hologram (EMH) in the television series Star Trek: Voyager.
 Before being accepted for this role, Picardo initially auditioned for the role of Neelix.
 He later also directed two episodes.
-In an alternate timeline in the series, his character finally chose the name "Joe", after both the name of his wife's grandfather and Picardo's own father.
+In the series, his character finally chose the name "Joe", after both the name of his wife's grandfather and Picardo's own father.

 He played additional copies of the role of the EMH in the 1996 film Star Trek: First Contact and the 1997 Star Trek: Deep Space Nine episode "Doctor Bashir, I Presume?".
 He also played Dr. Lewis Zimmerman, the creator of the EMH, in episodes of Deep Space Nine and Voyager.

 In 2002, Picardo authored The Hologram's Handbook, published by Pocket Books.

 In 2007 and 2008, Star Trek: The Music was a multicity tour in which he performed with John de Lancie.
 Picardo and de Lancie narrated around the orchestral performance, explaining the history of the music in Star Trek.

 In 2015, Picardo reprised the role of Dr. Lewis Zimmerman in the pilot episode of the fan series Star Trek: Renegades.

-In 2024, he reprised the role of the EMH in the second season of Star Trek: Prodigy, and will also appear as the Doctor in the upcoming series Star Trek: Starfleet Academy.
+In 2024, he reprised the role of the EMH in the second season of Star Trek: Prodigy, and also appears as The Doctor in Star Trek: Starfleet Academy.